If your New Year’s resolution is to quit smoking, all you need to do is visit your local pharmacy, announced Health Minister Terry Lake.

 Recent evaluation of the program’s nicotine replacement therapy shows it helps people attempt to quit, and to be successful.

 The Ministry of Health completed a survey this year of 3,000 smokers who used nicotine replacement therapy as part of the program.
 More than a quarter of the people surveyed had quit smoking.
 More than half had managed to quit for a month or longer, an important step toward becoming smoke-free for life.
-Three-quarters smoked less after participating in the program, and 65% agreed the program helped or is helping them try to quit smoking.
+Three-quarters smoked less after participating in the program, and 65 per cent agreed the program helped or is helping them try to quit smoking.

 “Best of luck to everyone trying to quit, and congratulations on taking this important step toward improving your health.
 You’re also protecting the health of your family, as second-hand smoke causes numerous health problems, especially in infants and children,” added Lake.
 “If you’ve tried to quit before, try again.
 Research shows most smokers have to try quitting more than once to be successful.”